-Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary Price - Where large sites with significant competing homes, they tend to be priced in line with, or below revealed lower sales rates where properties were s above the local market average.
-Local competition - The correlation between sales market is more than 2.5 times stronger than that be variation.
-Our research of 30 sites across the UK s more than 30 units per quarter were supplying the two-mile radius of the site.
-Planning and housing delivery (Savills, 2019) - - Scale and sales rates - There is no correlation between sites with greater capacity and, hence, more physic outlets, do not automatically result in higher deliver evidence that a rule of one sale per week per outle shows that there is much more that needs to be taken the total capacity of a site and the total capacity of a site For open market sales, the strength of the local ho homes will be a key factor.
-Our research shows tha 50 homes per quarter, this has been achieved in a (with affordability providing a proxy for demand).
-A further factor to consider is the pricing of new hore sites in markets that are selling high numbers of new discount to the average price of homes in the local research has shown that three of the highest delived were, on average, priced at a discount of up to 15% foot (Spotlight 2017: On track to solving the housing There are, therefore, multiple considerations that n assessing the potential delivery rate of any site and single rule that can apply across all sites; instead of multiple factors, such as the level of housing scarc market, and the proposed pricing of the scheme.
-T to have the greatest impact on build out rates.
+Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary Price - Where large sites with significant competing homes, they tend to be priced in line with, or below revealed lower sales rates where properties were above the local market average.
+Local competition - The correlation between sale market is more than 2.5 times stronger than that variation.
+Our research of 30 sites across the UK more than 30 units per quarter were supplying th two-mile radius of the site.
+Planning and housing delivery (Savills, 2019) - - Scale and sales rates - There is no correlation be sites with greater capacity and, hence, more phy outlets, do not automatically result in higher deliv evidence that a rule of one sale per week per our shows that there is much more that needs to be delivery rates beyond the total capacity of a site a For open market sales, the strength of the local h homes will be a key factor.
+Our research shows t 50 homes per quarter, this has been achieved in (with affordability providing a proxy for demand).
+A further factor to consider is the pricing of new h sites in markets that are selling high numbers of discount to the average price of homes in the loc research has shown that three of the highest del were, on average, priced at a discount of up to 1 foot (Spotlight 2017: On track to solving the hous There are, therefore, multiple considerations that assessing the potential delivery rate of any site a single rule that can apply across all sites; instead multiple factors, such as the level of housing sca market, and the proposed pricing of the scheme. to have the greatest impact on build out rates.

-ing supply are selling high numbers of new ow, the local market.
-Our research e sold at margins that were as little as 2% es rates and share of the local new build t between sales rates and product K showed that those with a sales rate of ne majority of new build homes within a etween site size and the rate of delivery; /sical potential to have multiple very rates.
+ting supply are selling high numbers of new low, the local market.
+Our research re sold at margins that were as little as 2% es rates and share of the local new build t between sales rates and product K showed that those with a sales rate of ne majority of new build homes within a etween site size and the rate of delivery; /sical potential to have multiple very rates.
 Equally, there is little clear itlet can be applied across all markets.
 This taken into account when assessing and the number of outlets it can support.